mermaid-js/mermaid/docs/syntax/architecture.md

 For supporting components, icons are declared by surrounding the icon name with `()`, while labels are declared by surrounding the text with `[]`.

-To begin an architecture diagram, use the keyword `architecture`, followed by your groups, services, edges, and junctions.
+To begin an architecture diagram, use the keyword `architecture-beta`, followed by your groups, services, edges, and junctions.
 While each of the 3 building blocks can be declared in any order, care must be taken to ensure the identifier was previously declared by another component.

 ### Groups